faucetsdn/daq/docs/quickstart.md

 1. Plug one ethernet cable into the last port of the switch.
 2. If the switch has more than 8 ethernet ports, change **interface port1.0.1-1.0.7** in  **misc/switch_configs/at.cfg** to **interface port1.0.1-1.0.(number of ports - 1)**.
 Everything else can stay the same.
 3. Find interface name that's connected to switch e.g. enx00e04c68036b
-4. run <pre> sudo bin/setup_switch enx00e04c68036b </pre> replace enx00e04c68036b with your interface name.
+4. run <pre>$ sudo bin/setup_switch enx00e04c68036b </pre> replace enx00e04c68036b with your interface name.
 After about 2 mins, the switch is ready to be used by DAQ.
 5. Confirm you can ping switch at 192.168.1.1
 6. Connect another ethernet cable into second to last port of the switch and find the interface name.
 7. Create **local/system.conf** to specify switch configurations and fill in the following information: